robinboncoeur/mygitblender/README.md

 # Figure Shaders

-*NOTE: this is an experimental, non-stable branch.
-Please consider this when downloading and installing.*
+*NOTE: this is the alpha, non-stable branch.
+Please consider this when downloading and installing.
+It should work but may have a few glitches.
+Has not been tested in Windows or on the Mac, yet.*

 To install the script in Blender, please click on the green Clone or Download button above.
 The download file (**Figureshaders-master.zip**) will contain a zip file: **make_shaders.zip**.
 You will need to unzip the **Figureshaders-master.zip** file to a folder, which will contain that **make_shaders.zip** file.
 Select this **make_shaders.zip** zip file in the Preference page in Blender to install this script:
 File -> User Preferences... -> then click on "Install From File..." at the bottom of the dialogue box.